raspberrypilearning/turtle-tracker/en/step_4.md

 Next, you need to write code that it uses the x and y coordinate values from the list to draw the route of Turtle 2.

+The code to set up the pen and starting position has been provided for you.
+It is the same as for Turtle 1 except that it uses a different pen colour and coordinates.

 You will use `item (1) of [x coords v]` to get the first item in the x coords list and `item (1) of [y coords v]` to get the first item in the y coords list.
 You will find these blocks in the `Variable` section.
 Together these values give you the first position for the Turtle 2.

 --- task ---

-The code to set up the pen has been provided for you.
-It is the same as for Turtle 1 except that it uses a different pen colour.

 Add code to move the Turtle to its first position when it is clicked.

 ```blocks3